hyperledger/iroha/CONTRIBUTING.md

 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [repository](https://github.com/hyperledger/iroha/tree/main) and [create a feature branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for your contributions.
 - [Configure the remote](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-for-a-fork) to sync your fork with the [Hyperledger Iroha repository](https://github.com/hyperledger/iroha/tree/main).
 - Use the [Git Rebase Workflow](https://git-rebase.io/).
 Avoid using `git pull`.
 Use `git pull --rebase` instead.
-- Use the provided [git hooks](./hooks/) to ease the development process.
+- Use the provided [git hooks](./hooks) to ease the development process.

 Follow these commit guidelines:

 - **Sign-off every commit**.
 If you don't, [DCO](https://github.com/apps/dco) will not let you merge.

-  Use `git commit -s` to automatically add `Signed-off-by: $NAME <$EMAIL>` as the final line of your commit message.
+  - Use `git commit -s` to automatically add `Signed-off-by: $NAME <$EMAIL>` as the final line of your commit message.
 Your name and email should be the same as specified in your GitHub account.

-  We also encourage you to sign your commits with GPG key using `git commit -sS` ([learn more](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)).
+  - We also encourage you to sign your commits with GPG key using `git commit -sS` ([learn more](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)).

-  You may use [the `commit-msg` hook](./hooks/) to automatically sign-off your commits.
+  - You may use [the `commit-msg` hook](./hooks) to automatically sign-off your commits.
 - Commit messages must follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-multi-paragraph-body-and-multiple-footers) and the same naming schema as for [pull request titles](#pull-request-titles).
 This means:
   - **Use present tense** ("Add feature", not "Added feature")
-  - **Use imperative mood** ("Deploy to docker..." not "Deploys to docker...")
+  - **Use the imperative mood** ("Deploy to docker..." not "Deploys to docker...")
 - Write a meaningful commit message.
-- Try keeping a commit message short.
+- Try keeping the commit message short.
 - If you need to have a longer commit message:
-  - Limit the first line of your commit message to 50 characters or less.
+  - Limit the first line of your commit message to 50 characters or fewer.
   - The first line of your commit message should contain the summary of the work you've done.
 If you need more than one line, leave a blank line between each paragraph and describe your changes in the middle.
 The last line must be the sign-off.
-- If you modify the Schema (check by generating the schema with `kagami schema` and diff), you should make all changes to the schema in a separate commit with the message `[schema]`.
+- If you modify the Schema (check by generating the schema with `kagami schema` and diff), you should make all changes to the schema in a separate commit with the commit type `schema:`.
 - Try to stick to one commit per meaningful change.
   - If you fixed several issues in one PR, give them separate commits.
   - As mentioned previously, changes to the `schema` and the API should be done in appropriate commits separate from the rest of your work.